EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

   * can navigate the code. `import`
     * works only for relatif path,
     * does not support `jpath`
+  * does not support formatting the whole document
 * The Grafana Json Server in [Vs Code](https://github.com/grafana/vscode-jsonnet) or [Intellij](https://plugins.jetbrains.com/plugin/18752-jsonnet-language-server)
   * navigation works only if the document has no errors
   * supports `jpath` (ie `import namespace/name` can be navigated)
+  * supports formatting the whole document

 # KUSTOMIZATION